Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 • message loss (I still haven’t identified the cause)

-• impossibility to send messages (especially on bad mobile network), producing tons of identical drafts as as side effect
+• impossibility to send messages (especially on bad mobile network), producing tons of copies of the draft message as as side effect

-• messages with mixed contents 😱 (in Thunderbird it frequently happens that I click on a message but the content of another one is loaded, or the body of an email continues on another one)
+• multiple messages mixed together 😱 (in Thunderbird it frequently happens that I click on a message but the content of another one is loaded, or the body of an email continues in another one)

 On the other side, Mailfence implements plain email standards.